-- 1) Calculate the emission factor for the shared power plant (EFBE, SPP,n, EFPE, SPP,n, EFLE, SPP, n) according to Section 5.3.2.1 if one of the following conditions is true throughout the monitoring period: - a) The shared power plant operates in response to loads in the project, baseline, or leakage (e.g., by demand matching or direct dispatch), and at less than its maximum capacity (including ongoing capacity derates).
-This must be demonstrated using operational data or control system logs that show demand-matching or dispatch actions. - b) The regional and national grid electricity consumption is zero. - c) The electricity consumption from the regional or national grid is predefined and outside the project proponent's control (e.g., by capacity constraints, grid operator dispatching instructions, or similar).
-Evidence must be provided in the form of agreements with the grid operator or other documentation showing the project proponent does not control grid electricity consumption. - 2) Otherwise (i.e., if none of the conditions in step 1 are true), calculate the emission factor for the shared power plant(s) (EFBE, SPP,n, EFPE, SPP,n, EFLE, SPP,n) according to 5.3.2.1 (Supply Scenario C1) and the regional or national grid according to Section 5.1.2 (Supply Scenario A), and use the more conservative factor for that monitoring period (i.e., lower for baseline emissions, and higher for project or leakage emissions).
+- 1) Calculate the emission factor for the shared power plant (EF{BE,SPP,n}, EF{PE,SPP,n}, EF{LE,SPP,n}) according to Section 5.3.2.1 where one of the following conditions is true throughout the monitoring period: - a) The shared power plant operates in response to loads in the project, baseline, or leakage (e.g., by demand matching or direct dispatch) and at less than its maximum capacity (including ongoing capacity derates).
+This must be demonstrated using operational data or control system logs that show demandmatching or dispatch actions. - b) The regional and national grid electricity consumption is zero. - c) Electricity consumption from the regional or national grid is predefined and outside the project proponent's control (e.g., by capacity constraints, grid operator dispatching instructions, or similar).
+Evidence must be provided in the form of agreements with the grid operator or other documentation showing the project proponent does not control grid electricity consumption. - 2) Otherwise (i.e., where none of the conditions in (1) are true), calculate the emission factor for the shared power plant(s) (EF{BE,SPP,n}, EF{PE,SPP,n}, EF{LE,SPP,n}) according to 5.3.2.1 (Scenario C1) and the regional or national grid according to Section 5.1.2 (Scenario A), and use the more conservative factor for that monitoring period (i.e., lower for baseline emissions, and higher for project or leakage emissions).